All About Quinoa – A Seed Native to Peru

 It serves more as a brunch because it fills me up for most of the day, which is important when I have a packed schedule of classes and study until dinner time.
 I’ve mimicked the meal at home to save money on a college budget.
 And it’s easy to make!

-Usually, I prepare the quinoa at the beginning of the week to store it in my fridge and use it when I need it.
-With this recipe, you can include a lot of leftovers that you might have stored away in your fridge, like vegetables from the night before.
+Usually, I prepare the quinoa at the beginning of the week to store it in the fridge and use it when needed.
+With this recipe, you can incorporate a variety of leftovers that you may have stored in your fridge, such as vegetables from the previous night.

 While breakfast quinoa is my favorite, there are many ways to prepare quinoa and benefit from the nutrients and delicious meals with carbs that you won’t feel guilty about.
 Below are some other ways to prepare quinoa for lunch and dinner.